wei30172/angular-simulation/README.md

 This project simulates performance testing for obstacle generation, rendering, heatmap integration, and PDF generation.
 Built with Angular 9.1.4, it leverages libraries such as Konva.js and Fabric.js to analyze and compare performance metrics.

 ## Project Overview
-The AngularSimulation project is focused on performance evaluation across the following areas:
+The AngularSimulation project includes the following core functionalities:

 1. Obstacle Simulation